michaelorr/goodall/README.md

 Go runtime and environment setup to do so.
 See https://golang.org/doc/install for more information on how to get started.

+## Adding new Metrics

+Add an entry to BucketMap in `pkg/metrics/metrics.go`.
+This map is of the form `"key": value` where `key` is a string and `value` is a function with that takes no arguments and returns a float64.
+This function should be exported from the metrics package so that it can be called from the main logic.
+The return value is the metric that will be stored in the database.
+This method will be called every metrics.Interval which is an instance of time.Duration.

 ## Notes

 * Only the amd64 arch for darwin and linux OSs have been fully tested.